Binghamton Drunk Driving Accident Attorney

 - Reduction in coordination abilities

-- Further reduction in ability to keep track of moving objects
+- Further reduction in the ability to keep track of moving objects

 - Problems with dexterity and steering